Asian shares push higher, dollar eases - Up News Info

 Article content

-SYDNEY — Asian shares rose on Tuesday, shrugging off worries about an increase in regional coronavirus infections and a subdued session on Wall Street, while inflation jitters helped push gold prices to three-month highs.
+SYDNEY — Asian shares rose on Tuesday, shrugging off worries about an increase in regional coronavirus infections, while inflation jitters helped push gold prices to three-month highs.

+Equities in Europe and the United States looked set to follow.
+FTSE futures rose 0.76% and EuroSTOXX 50 futures traded 0.68% higher, while S&P 500 futures were up 0.33%.

-MSCI’s broadest index of Asia-Pacific shares outside Japan rose 1.06% after a mixed session on Monday, still not recouping losses of the last few weeks amid new clusters of COVID-19 cases that are prompting some economies to impose fresh anti-virus measures.
+MSCI’s broadest index of Asia-Pacific shares outside Japan rose 1.56% after a mixed session on Monday, still not recouping losses of the last few weeks amid new clusters of COVID-19 cases that are prompting some economies to impose fresh anti-virus restrictions.

+Shares in Taiwan, which is seeing a spike in cases, jumped 4.77% as lawmakers said it was in talks with the United States for a share of the vaccine doses President Joe Biden plans to send abroad.
+That trimmed the index losses in May to 8.4% so far.

 Spot gold traded around $1,869.06 an ounce, near a three-and-a-half month high, after the Empire State Manufacturing Survey, produced by the New York Fed, showed the highest prices paid since the series began in 2001.

-“Markets appear primed to seize on any upside surprises to growth and inflation data as implying a more rapid lift-off from zero rates than the Fed policy makers’ own projections indicate,” BlackRock investment strategists said in a note.
+“Investors seem to take the view that what matters is that the US economy is recovering, rather than worry too much about the precise strength of the recovery at any particular moment in time,” BofA rates strategists said in a note.

-However, Dallas Federal Reserve President Robert Kaplan on Monday reiterated his view that he does not expect interest rates to rise until next year, helping to reassure markets that the Fed will not tighten early, traders said.
+Dallas Federal Reserve President Robert Kaplan on Monday reiterated his view that he does not expect interest rates to rise until next year, helping to reassure markets that the Fed will not tighten early.

+But markets are waiting on Wednesday’s release of the minutes from the Federal Reserve’s policy meeting last month, which could shed more light on the policymakers’ outlook on inflation and an economic rebound.

 Article content

-Markets are waiting on Wednesday’s release of the minutes from the Federal Reserve’s policy meeting last month, which could shed more light on the policymakers’ outlook on inflation and an economic rebound.

-Australia’s benchmark rose 0.49%, while Singapore stocks also recovered some losses, gaining 1.21% after a 2% fall on Monday as the country reported the highest number of local infections in months.
+Australia’s benchmark rose 0.73%, while Singapore stocks gained 1.8% after falling 4.5% last week as the country tightened Covid-19 restrictions in response to a rise in the number of community infections.

-Shares in Taiwan, which is also seeing a spike in cases, also recovered as lawmakers said it was in talks with the United States for a share of the COVID-19 vaccine doses President Joe Biden plans to send abroad.

 The dollar teetered near multi-month lows against European currencies as Treasury yields stalled in the wake of Kaplan’s comments.

-U.S. Treasury yields traded one basis point wider to 1.6505%, while the two-year yield, which rises with traders’ expectations of higher Fed fund rates, touched 0.1551% compared with a U.S. close of 0.153%.
+U.S. Treasury yields traded a third of a basis point wider to 1.6437%, while the two-year yield, which rises with traders’ expectations of higher Fed fund rates, touched 0.1551% compared with a U.S. close of 0.153%.

+Bitcoin rose 7%, paring some of its steep losses since Tesla boss Elon Musk said would stop taking bitcoin as payment due to environmental concerns about energy used to process transactions.
+Ether jumped 7.6%.

-Oil prices rose, with Brent crude and West Texas Intermediate (WTI) crude both up around 0.3% in early Asian trade.
+Oil prices rose, with Brent crude and West Texas Intermediate (WTI) crude both up around 0.4% in Asian trade on expectations of stronger fuel demand as the U.S. and European economies reopen.

 (Reporting by Paulina Duran; editing by Richard Pullin and Kim Coghill)